Critical Illness Cover and Crohn’s

 For an insurance company, this can be a red flag and they may decide to either reject your application for critical illness cover for Crohn’s or increase the price you pay for your premiums.

-How much does critical illness Crohn’s cover cost?
+How much will cover cost?

 Some insurance companies provide what’s known as additional critical illness cover at an additional cost.
 This can provide a more extensive range of cover and it may be possible to include Crohn’s disease within the list of additional covered illnesses.